-Chap ter Theme
+Chapter Theme

+ANID

-TF HEN Hannah prayed and said,
+AND Hannah prayed and said,

 "My heart exults in the LORD;

-My horn is exalted in the LORD,
+my horn is exalted in the LORD.

-My mouth speaks boldly against my enemies,
+My mouth derides my enemies,

-Because I rejoice in Your salvation.
+because I rejoice in your salvation.

-2 "There is no one holy like the LORD,
+2 "There is none holy like the LORD;

-Indeed, there is no one besides You,
+for there is none besides you;

-Nor is there any rock like our God.
+there is no rock like our God.

-3 "Boast no more so very proudly,
+3 "Talk no more so very proudly,

-3 2 2

-Do not let arrogance come out of your mouth;
+let not arrogance come from your mouth;

-For the LORD is a God of knowledge,
+for the LORD is a God of knowledge,

-And with Him actions are weighed.
+and by him actions are weighed.

-4 "The bows of the mighty are shattered,
+4 "The bows of the mighty are broken,

-But the feeble gird on strength.
+but the feeble bind on strength.

-5 "Those who were full hire themselves out for bread,
+5 "Those who were full have hired themselves out for bread,

-But those who were hungry cease to hunger.
+but those who were hungry have ceased to hunger.

-Even the barren gives birth to seven,
+The barren has borne seven,

-But she who has many children languishes.
+but she who has many children is forlorn.

-6 "The LORD kills and makes alive;
+6 "The LORD kills and brings to life;

-He brings down to Sheol and raises up.
+he brings down to Sheol and raises up.

-7 "The LORD makes poor and rich;
+7 "The LORD makes poor and makes rich;

-He brings low, He also exalts.
+he brings low and he exalts.

-8 "He raises the poor from the dust,
+8 "He raises up the poor from the dust;

-He lifts the needy from the ash heap
+he lifts the needy from the ash heap

-To make them sit with nobles, And inherit a seat of honor;
+to make them sit with princes

+and inherit a seat of honor.